dortania/oc-laptop-guide-legacy/battery-power-management/optimizing-battery-life.md

 [Visit ssdtPRGen @ Github](https://github.com/Piker-Alpha/ssdtPRGen.sh)

 Using ssdtPRGen is relatively simple, run the utility and follow the prompts.
 This will create a frequency configuration for your system and place the files in ~/Library/ssdtPRGen.
-Copy ~/Library/ssdtPRGen/ssdt.aml to CLOVER/ACPI/patched, update CLOVER if you are using a strict SSDT configuration \(sorted order with an explicit list of SSDTs in config.plist\), make sure SSDT/Generate/PluginType is set to True, and reboot.
-If you are not using a strict SSDT configuration in CLOVER you can ignore that step and just reboot.
+Copy ~/Library/ssdtPRGen/ssdt.aml to OpenCore/ACPI/patched, update OpenCore if you are using a strict SSDT configuration \(sorted order with an explicit list of SSDTs in config.plist\), make sure SSDT/Generate/PluginType is set to True, and reboot.
+If you are not using a strict SSDT configuration in OpenCore you can ignore that step and just reboot.